 Best Linksys router Android Central 2021

 Linksys has been making routers for years and is known as one of the leading companies providing reliable hardware with solid features.
 Linksys has continued to innovate with its Velop series and began moving into Wi-Fi 6 for modern devices.
-The MAX-STREAM MR7350 is the best Linksys routers for most people with sufficient speed and mesh capabilities baked in, but there are other options as well.
+The MAX-STREAM MR7350 is the best Linksys router for most people with sufficient speed and mesh capabilities baked in, but there are other options as well.
 We researched for you and compiled a list of some of the most dependable models on the market right now.